pau1a/Transcrypt/IA.md

   * common abbreviations (for example MFA → Multi-factor authentication)
   * common misspellings or regional variants where appropriate
 * Synonym relationships are recorded in Appendix E and must be one-to-one or many-to-one into a canonical term; many-to-many is prohibited.

+All synonym → canonical mappings are maintained in Appendix E.4 and must be treated as authoritative by search, ingestion, and any import/migration processes.

 ### **7.4.3 Forbidden or Discouraged Terms**